Thunderarea/computational-verification/README.md

 		2. CL_ag_predictions.txt: tweet ID and fake/real label using CL_ag agreement-based retraining model.
 		3. CL_tot_predictions.txt: tweet ID and fake/real label using CL_tot agreement-based retraining model.

+## Citations

+Please cite the following paper in your publications if you use the implementation:

+	@inproceedings{boididou2017learning,
+		title={Learning to Detect Misleading Content on Twitter}, author={Boididou, Christina and Papadopoulos, Symeon and Apostolidis, Lazaros and Kompatsiaris, Yiannis}, booktitle={Proceedings of the 2017 ACM on International Conference on Multimedia Retrieval}, pages={278--286},
+		year={2017},
+		organization={ACM}
+	}

 ## Contact for further details
 ------------------